buildwiththeta/cms-dart/README.md

 ## What's Teta CMS?

-Teta CMS is a low-code back-end service.
+Teta CMS is a low-code back-end service made by [Teta](https://teta.so).
 We provide:

 - Scalable NoSQL database
 - Real-time subscriptions with sockets